boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 The measurements presented here are done using the [Nordic Semiconductor - Power Profiler Kit II (PPK2)](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2).
 Currently these measurements are done using the [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK) instead of the [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91), mainly because the measurements with the DK could be done with plug-and-play.

 The values for the `Thingy:91` are measurement replacing the battery with the PPK2 as source using about 4.1V.
+The test until September 2022 have been done with enabled UART and 3.3V.
+With that the device runs only for 56 days from battery.
 Disabling the UART and the 3.3V results in quiescent current of 0.04 mA.
 Assuming a 80% efficiency and a battery of 1350 mAh, that results in 27000h (or about 1125 days) runtime without sending any data.
 20x times more than without disabling the UART and the 3.3V.
 The self-discarge is unknown, but may reduce that time significantly.

 ## General Considerations for LTE-M/NB-IoT